aoibht/Nintendo-Switch-Monitor/README.md

 Pandemic Programming 2020.

 Nintendo Switch's have become particularly difficult to buy at retail price ($300).
-Caused by the Covid-19 Pandemic, a demand spike for home entertainment systems has lead to .
-This lead to companies that sell this item at its retail price quickly run out of stock.
+Caused by the Covid-19 Pandemic, a demand spike for home entertainment systems has emerged the past couple of months.
+This lead to companies (Target, Walmart, Gamestop, etc) who are selling this item at its retail price, to quickly run out of stock.
+While companies that allow price gauging (Amazon, Ebay) have Switch's in stock, they are charging ~$200 premium.
+Yuck.

 Luckily, Target does allow you to order online.
 Instead, everyday they restock a few Nintendo Switchs at various locations in New York.